Emjay-19/HR-Analytics-Power-BI-Dashboards-Documentation/README.md

 ## Data Preparation Process (Before Dashboard Design)
 Before building the dashboards in Power BI, several data preprocessing steps were performed to prepare the dataset for analysis and visualization.
-1. Converting Text Data into Structured Columns
+**1. Converting Text Data into Structured Columns**
 The original dataset was in text format.
 Excel shortcut ALT + A + E (Text to Columns) was used to split the data into properly structured columns for easy import into Power BI.

-2. Additional Columns Created for Analysis: To enhance insights and enable more advanced calculations, the following new columns were added;
+**2. Additional Columns Created for Analysis:** To enhance insights and enable more advanced calculations, the following new columns were added;
 - Salary Band – grouped employees into salary ranges.
 - Age Band – categorized employees by age groups.
 - Distance Category – grouped commute distance into buckets.